cabforum/smime/SBR.md

        For purposes of these Requirements, a Japanese Notary Public is considered equivalent to a Latin Notary.

-   B.  The CA MUST verify the professional status of the Legal Practitioner by direct contact through the relevant local member association that is affiliated with one of the following national associations:
+   B.  The CA MUST verify the professional status of the Legal Practitioner by direct contact through the relevant local member association that is Affiliated with one of the following national associations:

        - the Japan Federation of Bar Associations ([http://www.nichibenren.or.jp](http://www.nichibenren.or.jp/)),
        - the Japan Federation of Shiho-Shoshi Lawyer's Associations ([http://www.shiho-shoshi.or.jp](http://www.shiho-shoshi.or.jp/)),